SubleXBle/Debian-Updater/README.md

 ## Further Development 🛠️
 Ongoing updates and improvements : since I use the script for my own systems, there will certainly be expansions.
+Next "Version" will be more about Errorhandling and Logging ..

 ---------------------------------------------------------------------------------------